xavierallem/Summary1/README.md

 1. We have a very flat culture.
 2. You are accountable for your task/issue.
+3. You should be empathetic in your documentation (make it super easy for others to understand with diagrams flow charts and minimal bookish language)

-3. You should be empathic in your documentation/summary, Please donot work in assignment mode.
+Please donot work in assignment mode.

 Hope you have followed this in your "20 hr learning video summary".